 const email = await ctm.ask("What was the email address the caller provided?")

-We invoke all methods with a valid access token but other options like instanceUrl are still necessary.
+We invoke all methods with a valid access token, but other options, such as instanceUrl, are still necessary.

 ctm.api_post(path, data)